Movements + prepositions: Aller à, venir de , partir à

 Exercise 4: Grammar in action

-Instruction: In pairs, plan a route and confirm the rental details.
+Instruction: In pairs, plan routes, timetables and confirmation of the rental.

 Show/Hide translation